 Ono and Lennon

 In 2006, Yoko Ono placed a full-page ad in the New York Times urging that December 8 (the anniversary of John Lennon’s death) be a global day of healing.
 Ono promised, “One day we will be able to say that we healed ourselves, and by healing ourselves, we healed the world.”
 Ono’s words are cruel, because we cannot heal ourselves of sickness, death, sorrow, or pain.
 In reality we can’t heal ourselves of anything.
-Back in 1969, Lennon and Ono protested against the unpopular Viet Nam War, renting billboards worldwide that read: “WAR IS OVER!
+Back in 1969, Lennon and Ono protested against the unpopular Vietnam War, renting billboards worldwide that read: “WAR IS OVER!
 (If You Want It).”
 They wished that good vibrations and positive thinking would change the world.
 Ono asserted, “If one billion people think peace, we’re gonna get it….The power works in delicate and mysterious ways.
 Visualize the domino effect….Thoughts are infectious.”

 God’s prophet Hosea (writing circa 750–725 BC) is more realistic, hopeful, and helpful, calling us to look for relief to Jesus Christ, the King of kings and Lord of lords, the Maker and Master of heaven and earth, the Prince of Peace.
-Human beings don’t have the necessary resources within us, even with all 7.7 billion of us put together.1 We need the help of God our Creator and Sustainer!
+Human beings don’t have the necessary resources within us, even with nearly 8 billion of us put together.1 We need the supernatural help of God our Creator and Sustainer!
 So we must get out of ourselves and run to the Lord for aid, returning home to Him in trust, prayer, and repentance.

 In the book of Hosea, God likens His Old Testament (OT) people to an adulterous wife who gets no satisfaction from chasing other lovers and always feels dirty and empty.
-So the Lord will give her over to her sins’s consequences, literally sending Israel into exile in Babylon for seventy years, letting her feel ashamed, unhappy, and wasted because she forgot the Lord her husband and took His kindness for granted.
+So the Lord will give her over to her sin’s consequences, literally sending Israel into exile in Babylon for seventy years, letting her feel ashamed, unhappy, and wasted because she forgot the Lord her husband and took His kindness for granted.
 God was tough on OT Israel so that He might then be tender to them later on by sending Jesus.

 Christ also disciplines New Testament believers and urges us not to be discouraged by His deprivations.
 God tells us to see His chastening as a proof of His love for us, evidence that we truly are His adopted sons and daughters.
 Christ sends hardships to shape us, never to smash us, to help us respect and resemble Him in His holiness.
 The Lord sends unpleasant and painful predicaments to train us in righteousness, peace, and joy in the Holy Spirit.2

 Pastor John Piper, a survivor of prostate cancer surgery, wrote: Life is not a straight line leading from one blessing to the next and then finally to Heaven.
 Life is a winding and troubled road.
-The biblical stories like Joseph, Job, Esther, and Ruth help us feel in our bones (not just know in our heads) that the Lord is for us in all these strange turns.
+The biblical stories like Joseph, Job, Esther, and Ruth help us feel in our bones (not just know in our heads) that the Lord is for us in all these strange twists and turns.
 He doesn’t just show up after the trouble and clean it up.
 Jesus is plotting the course and managing the troubles with far-reaching purposes for our good and for His own glory….The most dangerous thing in the world is the sin of self-reliance and the stupor of worldliness.
 The news of cancer has had a wonderfully blasting effect on these wrongs for me.
 I thank God for that.
-The times with Christ in those days was unusually sweet.3
+The times with Christ in those days were unusually sweet.3

 Lessons for Us